dante065/RideShare/README.md

 Place Autocomplete: https://developers.google.com/places/android-api/autocomplete<br />
 Google-Directions-Android: :https://github.com/jd-alexander/google-directions-android<br />

-P.S: If ou're going to download the full project please use your own firebase API, the one in the project will NOT be mantained and the app may not work.
+P.S: If you're going to download the full project please use your own firebase API, the one in the project will NOT be mantained and the app may not work.